 Goat or sheep butter.
 Period.
 Highly recommended for desserts.
 It’s the only butter I use for my traditional desserts and I am 100% sure that it is the secret between a tasty dessert and a delicious one.
-If you haven’t tasted this kind d butter yet, I urge you to purchase some and make this recipe.
+If you haven’t tasted this kind of butter yet, I urge you to purchase some and make this walnut cake recipe.
 It is so different from cow’s butter.
 Its flavor is much more intense, much creamier with some tanginess and earthy notes.
 I cannot find the words to describe it further.
 I guess, in the end, it all comes down to one word: (not grace) taste!

 Yeah, I know, it contains a whole cup of white sugar and honey-based syrup.
 How can possibly be this healthy?

 Here is the thing.
 The Mediterranean way of eating is a sustainable way of life where no food is out of bounds or forbidden.
 It isn’t a strict diet where you’re either eating right or it’s wrong.
 It doesn’t ban entire food groups.
 Just use your common sense and make your own decisions (according to your needs, restrictions or other health-related issues), about how much you consume with guidelines based on the Mediterranean pyramid.
 So, sweets are ok?
 Totally.
 BUT you may enjoy up to 2 servings weekly.
 Meaning two pieces of this divine walnut cake.
 Not the whole cake.
 Or any other sweet you may crave just in reasonable portions weekly.